 By Cory Phare

-Gov. Jared Polis signed two bills on Monday aimed at increasing access to higher education for Coloradans — including Dreamers.
+Gov. Jared Polis on May 13 signed two bills aimed at increasing access to higher education for Coloradans — including Dreamers.

 The first bill signed into law, HB19-1187, appropriates $250,000 to have counselors work with high school students and families to complete the Free Application for Federal Student Aid (FAFSA).
 The second, HB19-1196, extends to eligible undocumented students access to state financial aid.